The Phone Handbook

 Do I Have a Choice for My Local Telephone Service?

 Minnesota customers can often choose between companies when signing up for local phone service, though some areas of the state still have only one available provider.
 To find out if there is competition for telephone service in your area, contact the Minnesota Department of Commerce.
 The Department of Commerce maintains a searchable database of local service providers available in Minnesota cities, along with contact information for each provider.
-This searchable database can be found here If you do not have Internet access, Internet access may be available at your nearest public library.
+If you do not have Internet access, Internet access may be available at your nearest public library.
 You may also contact the Department of Commerce’s Telecommunications Division by telephone at (651) 539-1883 or by email at firstname.lastname@example.org.

 Technological advances have also given customers increased options for their telecommunications services.
 Consumers may now obtain service from the cable company, choose to use their wireless phones exclusively, and even place calls over their broadband lines using special equipment and VoIP, or Voice over Internet Protocol, technology.
 While the service may function essentially the same as traditional landline telephone service, consumers should note that cable, wireless, and VoIP service are not always subject to the same telephone service standards and regulations.
 Consumers should also consider whether their telephone service will function in case of emergencies and power outages, and whether enhanced 911 (E911) technology, which allows operators to automatically identify a caller’s number and location, is supported.